enspectr/bar-scan-bt/README.md

 ### Reconnect adapter to the host

 Sometimes scan codes are not being delivered to the host while the connection is established.
-To root cause of this problem is unknown.
+The root cause of this problem is unknown.
 Disconnect adapter and connect to it again to recover.

 ### Reset adapter to factory defaults